mCRL2org/mCRL2/doc/sphinx/source/user_manual/articles/basic_modelling.rst

 defined.
 By using it in the right-hand side of its own definition, we introduced infinitely repeating behaviour.
-To illustrate this, we could *unfold* this repetition once and obtain a bisimilar system, as shown in :ref:`the figure of the ever-lasting coffee machine <coffee-inf2>`.
+To illustrate this, we could *unfold* this repetition once and obtain a bisimilar system, as shown in :ref:`the figure of the unfolded ever-lasting coffee machine <coffee-inf2>`.

 .. _coffee-inf2:
 .. list-table:: The ever-lasting coffee machine, unfolded once.